 If you are hoping to begin stroller running before your baby turns 6 months old, you can purchase a travel system or look for a stroller that can accommodate a car seat so the baby faces you until they are old enough to sit on their own.

-Is stroller running harder?
+Is running with a jogging stroller harder?

 It should come as no surprise that running with a stroller is harder than running without one.
 However, many new parents are surprised with just how difficult it actually feels.